leonardpin-br/php-boilerplate/README.md

 # php-boilerplate
 PHP boilerplate code to start projects.

-Edited on the work's computer._
+Edited on the work's computer.

+Edited on Netbeans at home.